Alloyed/flux/README.md

 ```lua
 tween:stop()
 ```
-This will cause the tween to immediatly be removed from its parent group and will leave its tweened variables at their current values.
+This will cause the tween to immediately be removed from its parent group and will leave its tweened variables at their current values.
 The tween's `oncomplete()` callback is not called.